-The Financial Conduct Authority (“FCA”) launched an investigation towards the end of last year amid concerns that motorists are being fleeced by unclear and unfair pricing premiums.
+The Financial Conduct Authority (FCA) are investigating car insurers for ripping motorists off amid concerns that motorists are being fleeced by unclear and unfair pricing premiums.

-Some of the issues raised and under the spotlight include marital status and job titles creating spikes in premiums, young drivers being quoted premiums far in excess of their vehicle’s value and innocent parties involved in claims being penalised on future quotes.
+Issues raised include marital status and job titles creating spikes in premiums, young drivers being quoted premiums far in excess of their vehicle’s value and innocent parties involved in claims being penalised on future quotes.

-Automatic renewal quotes are seldom lower than the previous year’s quote, meaning consumers have to go through the whole rigmarole of using price comparison websites to try and get a competitive quote.
+Automatic renewal quotes by car insurers are seldom lower than the previous year’s quote, meaning consumers have to go through the whole rigmarole of using price comparison websites to try and get a competitive quote.

-The issue here is that motorists are faced with increasingly vague and opaque pricing in an industry-led cartel that is questionable and unfair, with no clear rationale for the decisions being made.
+Motorists are faced with increasingly vague and opaque pricing by car insurers in an industry-led cartel which is questionable and unfair, with no clear rationale for the decisions being made.

-That leads me on to another con, which is the No Claims Discount alluding to up to 70% discount on premiums whereas in reality it can be as little as 10% if you didn’t have it.
+No Claims Discount alludes to up to 70% discount on premiums, whereas in reality it can be as little as 10% if you didn’t have it.

 Some of these pricing policies are discriminatory, which is evidenced by divorced and single individuals being quoted more than married people.
 There are various assumptions as to why this may be the case, although the insurance industry will not openly discuss it for fear of discriminatory action being taken.